benchmarko/CPCBasic/README.md

 - File operations work on Browser local storage memory.
 Also examples visible in the selection field can be loaded with *LOAD*, *MERGE*, *OPENIN*, if in the same "subdirectory" as the selected example.
 - Use Drag & Drop on the canvas or on the input drop zone to import files.
   File types can be normal ASCII, tokenized BASIC or binary.
 An AMSDOS header is detected.
+ZIP files can also be imported.
 - Data can be loadad again with file load and merge commands like *LOAD*, *MERGE*, *OPENIN*.
 These also work on the predefined examples
 - *MODE 3*: High resolution mode with real 640x400 pixels, 16 colors and 8x8 pixels per character.
 This is different to the unofficial and not very useful Gate Array mode 3 on a real CPC: [CPC live: Graphics](http://cpctech.cpc-live.com/docs/graphics.html).
 Several examples use CPCBasic mode 3, e.g. [Rectangles](https://benchmarko.github.io/CPCBasic/cpcbasic.html?example=test/rectangles)
 - *|MODE,n*: Change mode without *CLS*, including mode 3 (experimental)
-- *|RENUM,...*: similar to *RENUM* but with 4th parameter to keep line numbers starting with that line
+- *|RENUM,...*: similar to *RENUM* but with a 4th parameter to keep line numbers starting with this line
 - Computations with numbers are not limited to 16 bit
 - *PEEK&POKE* features:
   - Access screen memory in address range &C000-&FFFF or &4000-&7FFF